Autogyro: Pusher vs tractor configuration

 Modern autogyros typically follow one of two basic configurations.
 The most common design is the pusher configuration, where the engine and propeller are located behind the pilot and rotor mast, such as in the Bensen "Gyrocopter".
 Its main advantages are the simplicity and lightness of its construction and the unobstructed visibility.
 It was developed by Igor Bensen in the decades following World War II, who also founded the Popular Rotorcraft Association (PRA) to help it become more widespread.

 Less common today is the tractor configuration.
 In this version, the engine and propeller are located at the front of the aircraft, ahead of the pilot and rotor mast.
 This was the primary configuration in early autogyros but became less common.
 Nonetheless, the tractor configuration has some advantages compared to a pusher, namely greater yaw stability (as the center of mass is farther away from the rudder), and greater ease in aligning the center of thrust with the center of mass to prevent "bunting" (engine thrust overwhelming the pitch control).

 History

-Juan de la Cierva was a Spanish engineer, inventor, pilot, and aeronautical enthusiast.
+Juan de la Cierva was a Spanish engineer, pilot, and aeronautical enthusiast.
 In 1921, he participated in a design competition to develop a bomber for the Spanish military.
-De la Cierva designed a three-engined aircraft, but during an early test flight, the bomber stalled and crashed.
-De la Cierva was troubled by the stall phenomenon and vowed to develop an aircraft that could fly safely at low airspeeds.
+Cierva designed a three-engined aircraft, but during an early test flight, the bomber stalled and crashed.
+Cierva was troubled by the stall phenomenon and vowed to develop an aircraft that could fly safely at low airspeeds.
 The result was the first successful rotorcraft, which he named autogiro in 1923.
-De la Cierva's autogiro used an airplane fuselage with a forward-mounted propeller and engine, an un-powered rotor mounted on a mast, and a horizontal and vertical stabilizer.
+Cierva's autogiro used an airplane fuselage with a forward-mounted propeller and engine, an un-powered rotor mounted on a mast, and a horizontal and vertical stabilizer.
 His aircraft became the predecessor of the modern helicopter.